 Note: These topics sometimes overlap several areas of skill development and are not necessarily intended to be explored in isolated learning units or in the order below.

-- 1. The Foundations of Sociology: The Sociological Perspective
+- 1. The Foundations of Sociology: The Sociological Perspective and Research in the Social Sciences

 - 2. Culture

 - 3. Socialization

-- 4. Social Interaction
+- 4. Social Interaction and Social Organization

-- 5. Groups and Organization
+- 5. Deviance and Crime

 IV.
 REQUIRED RESOURCES / TEXTS / MATERIALS: